-Learn how to create a Project Central in Jira Software by contrasting two alternatives to do it: with Atlassian’s Project Central, and DEISER’s Profields.
-By creating Project Centrals in Jira Software, you might find a solution to your needs.
+Learn how to create a Project Central in Jira Software by contrasting two alternatives to do it: Atlassian’s Project Central and Deiser’s Projectrak (formerly Profields).
+You might find a solution to your needs by creating a Project Central in Jira Software.

-Jira Software allows to achieve the same goal through different ways (in this case, to build a Project Central); on this blog post we'll show you two different options on how to build this important part to your projects in Jira:
+Jira Software allows you to achieve the same goal in different ways (in this case, to build a Project Central); in this blog post, we'll show you two different options on how to build this important part of your projects in Jira:

 One of the main consequences of dogfooding is that you get creative and start using the product in ways that its designers didn’t initially think of.
 To our example, Jira is not designed for tracking the progress of projects.
 But Project Central is just that.